Test and Protect

 - Conservative of risk: help to minimise risk by taking an extra conservative approach to your boating

-- Individuals should sail singly or as a crew with members of their household group.
-If physical distancing can be maintained, you may sail with up to four other households on a boat and with no more than fifteen people.
+- You may sail with up to four other households on a boat and with no more than fifteen people.

 - Participants are encouraged to use their own personal equipment during this phase, or to have equipment allocated to them for exclusive use during a set period.
 This equipment should be cleaned appropriately before being allocated to another user.